adamvlasak/ansible-rockylinux/README.md

 ## Provisioning via ansible

-This step assumes you can SSH to your machine, you know its IP address and it runs Debian.
+This step assumes you can SSH to your machine, you know its IP address and it runs CentOS.

     $ cd work-machine/
     $ make prepare